Connect with us

 As a social-cultural attitude

 Gurellia Permaculture as a practice also addresses social issues we face today such as war, such as crime, such as health, and health crises [x].
 It’s many times not so much the issue but the way we handle the problem.
 Today much better solutions are always seemingly available against the decisions those in charge go with.
 We are sick as a society and this is also the cure for that sickness.
 By handling today’s issues by focusing on this system we can rehabilitate criminals more productively, effectively, cost-efficiently, and so on.
 Imagine if we took the war budgets and manpower of the last decade and simply applied them to this.
-The conversation about the lab and cricket proteins would be gone, the planet would start to become a next-level paradise (which it really already is).
+The conversation about the lab and cricket proteins would be gone, the planet would start to become a next-level paradise (which it already is).
 A deeper appreciation for nature and for life across the board would be very uplifting in much of the social-cultural spectrum.
 The freedom to explore the arts and sciences is enabled by the fact that there is excellent nutrition everywhere.

 We have some serious talent, seriously misdirected right now! [x]